arise-travel/arise-backend-tech-test/README.md

 ```

 > For some reason, the `yarn start:dev` command doesn't work inside Docker Compose,
-> so please use the following workflow until we find a better solution.
+> so please use the previous workflow until we find a better solution.

 **We do not require a full production ready implementation.
 Write code that you want
 to discuss over in a follow-up interview.
 Prepare what you think you'll need to